Java virtual machine: JVM specification

 The Java virtual machine is an abstract (virtual) computer defined by a specification.
-It is a part of java runtime environment.
+It is a part of the Java runtime environment.
 The garbage collection algorithm used and any internal optimization of the Java virtual machine instructions (their translation into machine code) are not specified.
 The main reason for this omission is to not unnecessarily constrain implementers.
 Any Java application can be run only inside some concrete implementation of the abstract specification of the Java virtual machine.

 Starting with Java Platform, Standard Edition (J2SE) 5.0, changes to the JVM specification have been developed under the Java Community Process as JSR 924.
 As of 2006, changes to the specification to support changes proposed to the class file format (JSR 202) are being done as a maintenance release of JSR 924.
 The specification for the JVM was published as the blue book, whose preface states:

-One of Oracle's JVMs is named HotSpot; the other, inherited from BEA Systems, is JRockit.
+The most commonly used Java virtual machine is Oracle's HotSpot.

 Oracle owns the Java trademark and may allow its use to certify implementation suites as fully compatible with Oracle's specification.

+Garbage collectors

+Garbage collectors available in Java OpenJDKs virtual machine (JVM) include: